dmbarbour/wikilon/docs/AwelonLang.md

 ## Encoding

 Valid Awelon code must also be valid UTF-8 text, excluding C0 (except LF) and DEL.
 However, Awelon is designed such that it may be processed as a binary.
 This document hence only mentions codepoints in the ASCII subset of UTF-8.
-Awelon also recognizes only two characters as whitespace: SP (32) and LF (10).
+Awelon recognizes only two characters as whitespace: SP (32) and LF (10).
 I wish to avoid the mess that is text line endings across various operating systems.

 ## Words

 Words are the basic user-definable unit in Awelon.
-Words are identified by a non-empty sequence of characters excluding `@#[]()<>{}\/,;|&='"`, SP (32), grave (96), or DEL (127).
-Although words don't have a hard upper size limit, developers are encouraged to keep them relatively small, and also to ensure most words are readily embedded in external contexts (URLs, HTML, natural language, etc.).
+Words are identified by a non-empty sequence of characters excluding `@#[]()<>{}\/,;|&='"`, C0, DEL, SP (32), grave (96).
+Adjacent words in code must be separated by whitespace (SP or LF).
+Words don't have a hard upper size limit, but developers are encouraged to keep them relatively small and also to ensure words are readily embedded in external contexts (URLs, HTML, natural language, etc.).

 A small, useful subset of words is implicitly defined: